cosdt/vllm-ascend/CONTRIBUTING.md

 Only specific types of PRs will be reviewed.
 The PR title is prefixed appropriately to indicate the type of change.
 Please use one of the following:

-- `[Plat]` for new features or optimization in platform.
+- `[Platform]` for new features or optimization in platform.
-- `[Attn]` for new features or optimization in attention.
+- `[Attention]` for new features or optimization in attention.
-- `[Comm]` for new features or optimization in communicators.
+- `[Communicator]` for new features or optimization in communicators.
 - `[Model Runner]` for new features or optimization in model runner.
 - `[Worker]` for new features or optimization in worker.
-- `[Op]` for adding a new ops or improving an existing ops.
+- `[Ops]` for adding a new ops or improving an existing ops.
 Op name should appear in the title.
 - `[Model]` for adding a new model or improving an existing model.
 Model name should appear in the title.
 - `[Bugfix]` for bug fixes.
 - `[Doc]` for documentation fixes and improvements.